Kong/docs.konghq.com/app/contributing/plugin-docs.md

     git push --set-upstream origin [name_of_your_new_branch]
     ```

-1. Find [your branch](https://github.com/Kong/docs.konghq.com/branches/yours) and make [a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to add your documentation to the Kong Hub.
-[Having trouble, or have questions?](#where-to-seek-help)
+1. Find [your branch](https://github.com/Kong/docs.konghq.com/branches/yours) and make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to add your documentation to the Plugin Hub.

 The Kong docs team will review your PR, suggest improvements and adjustments as
-necessary, and once approved, will merge and deploy your Kong Hub addition!
+necessary, and once approved, will merge and deploy your Plugin Hub addition!

 ## Custom plugins and documentation